michaelmalick/phd-thesis/2_introduction/intro.md

 al. 2005).
 Consequently, faster growing salmon are expected to have reduced mortality rates compared to slower growing conspecifics.
-A large fraction of marine mortality of salmon (e.g., > 70%) is also thought to occur during the first years of ocean residency, indicating that growth rates during this period are particularly important for determining stock productivity (Parker 1968;
+A large fraction of marine mortality of salmon (e.g., > 70%) is also thought to occur during the first year of ocean residency, indicating that growth rates during this period are particularly important for determining stock productivity (Parker 1968;
 Peterman 1985; Beamish and Mahnken 2001; Wertheimer and Thrower 2007).
-During this critical period, foraging conditions, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity indicating that bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength (Perry et al. 1996; Armstrong et al. 2005).
+During this critical period, foraging conditions, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity, indicating that bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength (Perry et al. 1996; Armstrong et al. 2005).